pil0706/Map_blog/_posts/2019-06-21-Label Placement.md

 I thought about how I am going to apply that Japan's unique reading method to maps.
 <br>
 <br>
-Because cartographers duties are not only making maps for the generals, but for the locals.<br>
+Because cartographers duties are not only making maps for the generals, but the locals.<br>
 <br>
 Glocalization is probably the most required condition for cartographers, I believe.<br>
 <br>
-Also, understanding the taget country's culture and custom is the key to drag to succeful map service.<br>
+Also, understanding the target country's culture and custom is the key to drag to successful map service.<br>
 <br>
 Anyway, these are few of my philosophies about making maps.<br>
 <br>
 <br>
 Again, as I am a 'Asian' cartographer, who were educated in the U.S., better readability and more information comes first.<br>
 <br>
-But, I am also considering how I am going to mingle with Asian culture with westernized cartography method, along with GIS knoweldege.
+But, I am also considering how I am going to mingle with Asian culture with westernized cartography methods, along with GIS knowledge.
 <br>
 <br>
 Well, it seems like Mapbox already did that for me.<br>
-Today, Mapbox did the exprement with vertical label placement in Tokyo, Japan.
+Today, Mapbox did the experiment with vertical label placement in Tokyo, Japan.
 <br>
 ![alt text](https://github.com/pil0706/pil0706.github.io/blob/master/screenshots/1st/mapbox_japan.png?raw=true)
 <br>
 <br>
-When this API comes for public, I will monkey around and post it.
+When this API comes for the public, I will monkey around and post it.
 <br>
 <br>
 Additionally, I am sharing the difference of making maps of the East and the West.